 A Message from the host

 Martial arts are my foundation.
 I’ve been training since 1991, starting at just three years old.
-My father raised me in the disciplines of Karate, Judo, and Jujutsu under the Hoteikan system, and I’ve maintained a consistent training practice ever since—without any gaps.
+My father raised me in the disciplines of Karate, Judo, and Jujutsu through the Hoteikan system, and I’ve maintained a consistent practice ever since.

-In my younger years, I trained up to five days a week.
-As an adult, I continue to train at least twice per week, with additional daily, informal practice.
-I’ve competed at a high level, placing in National and Junior World Olympic competitions as a teenager, and have also participated in local judo tournaments, full-contact kickboxing, and recreational MMA.
+I’ve competed at a high level, placing 3rd in the Junior Olympics as a teenager, and have also participated in collegiate judo nationals, full-contact kickboxing, and recreational MMA.

-While I respect the value of sport, I believe many of the greatest benefits of martial arts are found when they are practiced as a way of life.
-High-level competition often requires narrowing your focus to what wins in the ring, leaving other valuable aspects behind.
+While I respect the value of sport—and still participate from time to time—I believe many of the greatest benefits of martial arts are found when they are practiced as a way of life.
+High-level competition often narrows the focus to what wins in the ring, leaving other valuable aspects behind.

-Ultimately, I use martial arts as a tool to develop a strong, capable, and resilient mind and body.
-To support this, I’ve created two avenues for participation: Karate Conditioning and Rough & Tumble Play events.
+To support this, I’ve created two avenues for participation: Karate Conditioning and Rough & Tumble Play.